The 5 best veggie dogs to enjoy on National Hot Dog Day

 To ease the pain we all surely must be feeling, I’ve decided to list the very best fake meat hot dog products available.
 We live in a stupid, capitalist world–so why not indulge your materialist cravings by celebrating this obnoxious, PR-invented holiday and buying yourself a fake wiener?

 First things first: This list is absolutely scientifically sound.
-As an objective journalist, who grew up a vegetarian–being essentially force fed a mock meat product multiple times a week–I feel confident in my ability to rate the current offerings.
+As an objective journalist, who grew up a vegetarian–being essentially force-fed a mock meat product multiple times a week–I feel confident in my ability to rate the current offerings.
 I also consulted my colleagues, and I may or may not have heeded their advice.
 With all of this, I present to you an absolutely correct, tirelessly researched, and surely exhaustive list of the top five fake meat hot dog products that are nationally available.
 Don’t @ me.

 - Field Roast: Despite its usually annoyingly high price, Field Roast will always be my one and only.
 These sausages are truly versatile, and come in a variety of generally great flavors.
 My favorite is chipotle, which packs a heat that is truly hard to find in nationally available products.
 You can use these fake meat logs in anything, my friend!
 Put them on the grill!
 Slice them up and make a salad.
 If you’re feeling sinister, make a hotdog sandwich.
-(See? a hotdog can be a sandwich!)
+(See?
+A hotdog can be a sandwich!)
 Field Roast has figured out how to make fake meat products that don’t taste like Fake Meat.
 Instead, they are balanced and flavorful–and come with the texture one would expect from a wiener-like knob.
 Just be careful when preparing–some of them are caked in oily sauce and can get messy when opening.

 - Beyond Meat: I’ll be honest: I’ve never tried the Beyond Meat sausage.
 But I’ve been assured by colleagues that they are the best you can buy right now.
 In fact, one colleague even insisted that these dogs are better than Field Roast.
 Nay, dear colleague, this is my list.
 And while I trust your intuition–and many people have said they are the best and most real brat-like sausage you can find–I ultimately get to choose.
 And so, Beyond Meat gets number two.
 I reserve the right to change this ranking once I try these products.